Generation Data Groups

 * sequence by the field that will be used to provide the key *

-* for the output file. *
+* for the output file.
+This is a sequential load process. *

 * *